 As well as the top and bottom surfaces, the edges of graphene are also responsible for scattering.
 It has been shown both theoretically and experimentally [16-18] that the edge termination has a significant effect on the resistivity, with armchair edges leading to greater scattering than zig-zag edges.
 It was subsequently shown [19] that this is due to the fact that for the specific case of zig-zag edges with no disorder or chemical functionalisation, the electron wavefunctions are zero at the edge, so sliding electrons (i.e. those travelling along the edge) experience no scattering.
 However, for the case of some edge disorder, induced by either chemical modification/functionalisation or edge roughness, both of which result from the processing steps required to fabricate the GNRs, there can be significant edge scattering.
 The fact that we observe no difference in resistivity of GNRs fabricated at different orientations within the same graphene grain indicates that the level of edge disorder is indeed significant, and the edges are not exclusively either zigzag or armchair.
 Given that the Fermi wavelength of electrons in graphene is of order 1 nm, it is no surprise that overall, scattering at the edges of patterned graphene is almost fully diffuse [14].
 There is also the effect of [13] reduced effective GNR width due to doping-induced charge depletion at the edges that can extend several nm into the GNR from either edge.
 There is continued interest in fabricating all-graphene devices, where the active (doped) regions as well as the interconnects are all fabricated using graphene.
 In order for this to lead to devices that can replicate the functionality of conventional CMOS devices, and in order to have tuneable bandgaps and useful on/off ratios, the scale of these devices must therefore be in the sub.
 100-nanometer range, wherein edge effects will inevitably have an adverse influence on the transport.

 In this article, we explore the combined effect of surface coating and ribbon width on the resistivity of graphene ribbons with or without passivation layers of Al2O3 deposited by electron beam evaporation.
 Previous experimental studies have concentrated on larger ribbons and not provided a detailed explanation for their observations, and theoretical studies have not been verified experimentally.
-Therefore, we have set out to perform a systematic experimental study of resistivity versus size, and show that a simple model for transport which takes edge and size effects into account can be used to explain our findings, laying the ground for further studies.
+Therefore, we have set out to perform a systematic experimental study of resistivity versus size and show that a simple model for transport which takes edge and size effects into account can be used to explain our findings, laying the ground for further studies.
 Similar studies on metal interconnects [20, 21, 22] have shown that microstructure plays just as important a role in determining resistivity as the wire cross-section, particularly for widths/thicknesses around and below the electronic mean-free path.
 We anticipate that for graphene, as it has very little microstructure apart from folds and occasional grain boundaries, we will instead be sensitive to the properties of the materials in contact with the top and bottom surfaces as well as the intriguing effects due to doping/disorder at the edges, coupled with the bandgap introduced by the lateral confinement.

 RESULTS & DISCUSSION